xiuql/BDSIM4CEPC/manual/source/model_description.rst

 .. versionadded:: 0.7

 		  `magnetGeometryType` parameter allows different generic magnet geometry libraries to be used.
-Before, only cyclindrical geometry was available.
+Before, only cylindrical geometry was available.
 		  Examples of other geometry types are described below.

 .. deprecated:: 0.65